 All of this is important so you don’t waste precious time.
 We all have limits on our shooting time, so you want to make the most of it.
 As National Geographic photographer Jim Richardson says, “If you want to be a better photographer, stand in front of more interesting stuff!”
 There is more to it than that of course.
 After choosing a great location, Jim went back eleven mornings in a row to the same location to get the very best light.
 And even an average location can look great in amazing light.

 It helps to know which month in spring is the best to go to a particular park.
 That why this chart from Lonely Planet is so useful.
 If you are going to Bryce Canyon in the spring, April is the best month.
 On the other hand if you are going to Grand Teton in the spring, May is a better month.

 So look at the spreadsheet above and the links below.
-Think about getting Tim’s book or one of the other excellent scenic location guides linked below.
+Think about getting Tim’s book (links above or below) or one of the other excellent scenic location guides linked below.
 Then go exploring at one or more of our beautiful national parks this spring.

 Where would I go in the spring?
 That will be my next article.

 My favorite scenic location guides are in this article: The Best Scenic Photo Location Guides.

 Be sure and read about Treasured Lands by Q.T.
 Luong.
 It is far and away the best collection of photos taken in all of our national parks.
 It doesn’t give you a lot of photography advice, like Tim’s book above.
 What makes it so valuable is that it gives you the location for every photograph in the book.
 It also covers all 59 national parks while Tim’s book covers 20 of the best national parks plus a few additional locations.